Texas Cease-and-Desist Attorneys

 Does a Cease-and-Desist Letter Have to Be Drafted by an Attorney?

-An attorney can review any underlying agreements or applicable law, advise you if your rights have been violated or law(s) broken, and the legal remedies available to you.
+A Texas cease-and-desist lawyer can review any underlying agreements or applicable law, advise you if your rights have been violated or law(s) broken, and the legal remedies available to you.
 If you and your attorney do decide to send a cease-and-desist letter, include the legal foundations for your demand in the letter to put you in a stronger position and lessen the likelihood that your demand is treated like an empty threat.

 The benefits of working with an attorney before sending your cease-and-desist letter include:

-• Guidance on the current legal situation, including exploring all your legal rights and options
+- Guidance on the current legal situation, including exploring all your legal rights and options

-• Help with drafting, reviewing, and serving a legally sound cease-and-desist letter
+- Help with drafting, reviewing, and serving a legally sound cease-and-desist letter

-• Engaging an experienced attorney to send the letter shows you are serious and ready to take action to defend your rights
+- Engaging an experienced attorney to send the letter shows you are serious and ready to take action to defend your rights

-• Representation when negotiating with the other party
+- Representation when negotiating with the other party

-• Representation with future related legal matters, including requesting a restraining order or filing a lawsuit
+- Representation with future-related legal matters, including requesting a restraining order or filing a lawsuit

 Can You Enforce a Cease-and-Desist Letter?